Beryl-Jingxin/PyExoCross-ing/docs/source/basicinfo.md

 CrossSections                           1
 ```

----

-***Note***
+### Note

-1. Just change the information which you will use, please do not delete other information.
+Just change the information which you will use, please do not delete other information.
 Please do not change the first column strings.
-2. Cooling functions' temperature starts from T = 200 K, the temperature of the other functions (partition functions, specific heats and lifetimes) starts from T = 1 K.